-Report Summary Report Title Corporate Annual Budget Strategy for 2026/27 Purpose of Report To set out the General Fund, Capital & HRA Budget Strategy for 2026/27, for consideration by Members before detailed work commences.
-That Cabinet: a) approve the overall General Fund, Capital & HRA Budget Strategy for 2026/27; b) note the consultation process with elected Members; Recommendations note that Budget Officers continue work on the assessment of various budget proposals affecting services for consideration in setting the Council's budget; and d) note that Budget Managers work with Finance Officers in identifying further efficiency savings, increasing income from fees and charges and in identifying new sources of income. e) To review the policies and principals on Budgeting, Council Tax, Reserves and Provisions, Charging, Value for Money and make any recommendations to Council.
+Report Summary Type of Report Open Report / Non-key decision Reason for Report To enable the Council's budget process to proceed in accordance with agreed assumptions Report Title Corporate Annual Budget Strategy for 2026/27 Purpose of Report To set out the General Fund, Capital & HRA Budget Strategy for 2026/27, for consideration by Members before detailed work commences.
+Recommendations That Cabinet: a) approve the overall General Fund, Capital & HRA Budget Strategy for 2026/27; b) note the consultation process with Members; c) note that Budget Officers continue work on the assessment of various budget proposals affecting services for consideration in setting the Council's budget; d) note that Budget Managers work with Finance Officers in identifying further efficiency savings, increasing income from fees and charges and in identifying new sources of income; and e) to review the policies and principles on Budgeting, Council Tax, Reserves and Provisions, Charging, Value for Money and Alternative Options Considered Not applicable, the Budget Strategy is required each year in accordance with the Council's Constitution.
+Reason for Recommendations To enable the Council's budget process to proceed in accordance with assumptions set out in this report.